Disney’s Coronado Springs Resort Review

 - Gran Destino Tower

-Ranchos sits directly behind The Dig Site and will be the furthest away from El Centro.
+Ranchos sits directly behind The Dig Site and is the furthest away from El Centro.
 However, this area has some of the most beautiful landscaping of the different villages.

 El Centro, the resort’s main lobby, is home to multiple dining locations, a gift shop, and a formal check-in area.
 A beautiful fountain sits right inside the entrance.

-We have a separate article for an extensive list of Walt Disney World Resort benefits.
-Some categories of resorts differ in their offerings.
+We have a separate article with an extensive list of Walt Disney World Resort benefits.
+Some resort categories differ in their offerings.

-There’s a wide range of options for rooms at Coronado Springs.
+Coronado Springs has a wide range of room options.
 Below are the different room categories:

 - Preferred Room